 What are Cotton Neps?

-- Neps are grouped in three ways: seed coat with entangled fibres; trash with entangled fibres, and solely entangle fibres without contaminating particles, which primarily consist of immature or dead fibres.
+- Neps fabric may be divided into three categories: seed coat with entangled fibers; trash with entangled fibers; and merely entangled fibers without contaminating particles.
+Contaminating particles are typically composed of immature or dead fibers.

 What Makes it Stand Out?

-It has a neps which is small knots like structure entangled with fibers.
+It has a nep, which is a structure that looks like little knots and is intertwined with fibers.